kaylamochizuki/cse15l-lab-reports/LabReport4.md

 ![screenshot](lab7save.png)

-- this command saves the changes made to the file
+- this command saves the changes made to the file, DocSearchServer.java

 ---
 ## Part 2